frankiearzu/DSMTools/DSM Tools Suite/ethos/readme.md

 ## Installation
+**Update from previous versions:** just copy or install on top of what you have.. no need to delete the prev version.

 There are two ways to install the tools:
 * Ethos Suite:  Just select the zip file, and select **dsm-tools** to install.